danidiaz/really-small-backpack-example/lesson4-signature-thinning/README.md

 will multiply throughout the ecosystem.
 Many of them will cover the same concepts, say, the abstract interface of a string-like type.
-And yet, they are likely to be incompatible, because each author will have used different names for the types and functions, or made sligtly different decisions on the types.
+And yet, they are likely to be incompatible, because each author will have used different names for the types and functions, or made slightly different decisions on the types.
 Furthermore, re-inventing already existing interfaces is wasted effort.

 So it would be nice if we could reuse external signature declarations for